robinxpk/Asymmetric_Copula/README.md

 For modelling: Choose appropriate copula and estimate parameter.
 Tail dependence is implicitly given (is function of this parameter)
 USING FITTED COPULA: Simulate extreme event scenarios to assess worst-case scenario!
 (Sounds very interesting)
 - !!!
 Archimedean copulas cannot model negative dependence strucutre (really?
 Kinda read this on a thread only) This is due to the generator function being completely monotone --> Positive dependence only; What makes it more clear: Archimedean copulas are radially symmetric, that is, only positive correlation.
 BUT work around is modelling u' = 1-u instead of u itself I think?
 Then u' is enforced to have positive dependence while this implies negative dependence for u.
 That means the Kendall's tau I model MUST NOT be negative!
 (Should I use Beta distribution then?
 Would ensure meaningful values for tau) ALSO, to ensure to condition of thetas having this required order, I can model nested Copula: tau, outer level: tau_outer - tau_inner ~ beta (Not sure if Beta is reasonable bc sum of two beta).
+- Having simulated and fitted all the copula stuff, I would like to use the copula on a more hydrology based level and less on a statistic level
+(Grimaldi had some neat mentionings.
+Revisit)

 ## Approach
 ### Given Data